Cost of Setting Up a Company in Vietnam

 1. Government Fees in the Cost of Setting Up a Company in Vietnam

-The first layer of cost in Vietnam is statutory fees:
+The first layer of cost in Vietnam is statutory fees.
+What to expect:

 These are relatively predictable, but they are only the beginning.
-Consider linking to your deeper regulatory insights such as Vietnam regulatory risk and compliance for foreign investors to help readers understand timing and sequencing beyond cost.
+Review our deeper regulatory insights on Vietnam regulatory risk and compliance for foreign investors to help your team understand timing and sequencing beyond the basic cost.

 Vietnam Market Entry Readiness Guide

 ASEAN-based SMEs commonly underestimate the legal and advisory budget.
-This isn’t just about incorporation support, but it’s about structuring an entity that aligns with long-term operational realities.
+This is not just about basic incorporation support; it is about structuring an entity that aligns with your long-term operational realities.

 Typical costs include:

-Although many firms quote low filing fees, the strategic value comes from understanding nuances like nominee risk, transfer pricing exposure, and capital planning
+Although many local firms quote low filing fees, the strategic value comes from understanding nuances like nominee risk, transfer pricing exposure, and initial capital planning.

-Vietnam Market Entry Packages: A Practical and End-to-End Approach for SMEs
+Vietnam Market Entry Packages: A Practical Approach for SMEs

 3. Charter Capital and Banking Setup Costs

-Vietnam mandates certain capital injections depending on the business line and sector.
+Vietnam mandates certain capital injections depending on your business line and sector.
 For ASEAN firms evaluating cost comparisons across the region, two points stand out:

-- ASEAN neighbors like Thailand and Singapore have different capital regimes which means cost calculations are not apples-to-apples.
+- ASEAN neighbors like Thailand and Singapore have completely different capital regimes, which means regional cost calculations are not apples-to-apples.

-You must prepare realistic capital injections and banking coordination costs because this directly affects cash flow.
+You must prepare realistic capital injections and banking coordination costs because this directly affects your early cash flow.

 4. Office, Lease & Operational Setup Costs

-Once legal structures and capital are sorted, operational costs begin:
+Once legal structures and capital are sorted, operational setup costs begin:

-These costs vary widely between cities (HCMC vs Hanoi vs Da Nang) and across sectors (services vs manufacturing).
-ASEAN companies should weigh these costs against alternative hubs like Bangkok or Jakarta, taking into account labor costs and logistics synergies.
+These costs vary widely between cities (HCMC vs. Hanoi vs. Da Nang) and across sectors (services vs. manufacturing).
+ASEAN companies should weigh these setup costs against alternative hubs like Bangkok or Jakarta, taking into account localized labor rates and logistics synergies.

 5. Ongoing Compliance After Setting Up a Company in Vietnam

-The headline entry cost misses the maintenance budget.
-Ongoing obligations include:
+The headline entry cost misses the ongoing maintenance budget.
+Fixed structural obligations include:

-- VAT, corporate tax, and payroll tax filings
+- Monthly VAT, corporate income tax (CIT), and payroll tax filings

-Often heavier than startup costs, these ongoing expenses require disciplined planning.
-For ASEAN firms with multi-country exposure, local compliance costs in Vietnam may vary significantly from Singapore or Malaysia.
+Often heavier than initial startup costs, these ongoing expenses require disciplined planning.
+For ASEAN firms with multi-country exposure, local compliance costs in Vietnam vary significantly from Singapore or Malaysia.

 How to Set Up a Business in Vietnam